smchase/Moonboard-Guidebook/README.md

 # Moonboard Guidebook 🌝

 An interactive guidebook for the Moonboard, making it easier to discover and research benchmarks.
 Improving upon the official Moonboard app in ways you didn't even know you needed.
+[Wondering what all this is about?](#faq)

 Note: This website is unofficial and unaffiliated with Moon Climbing.

-### Features
+## Features

 - Mobile friendly (add it to your home screen!)
 - Sandbag score, measuring how hard or soft a climb is for its grade